 2. Credit Cards

 Yep, you read right.
 An increasing number of people use credit cards to pay college tuition.
 But before you reach for your wallet, let's look at this option a little more thoroughly.

 First, you need to have a credit limit that allows you to put all of that tuition on your card.
 That means this option is generally more applicable to parents than students.
 If you're like most college-aged people, you probably don't have that kind of credit.

 Second, you don't want to put a tuition bill on just any old card.
 You want to be sure to use a card with a 0% promotional interest rate that lasts long enough to pay off the debt before the rate spikes.

 One perk of using a credit card (besides keeping you in school) is that the cardholder could earn rewards points.A potential downside, however, is that not all schools accept credit cards for tuition payments.
 And in some cases, those that do may charge a fee of 2% to 3%—negating any cash-back reward you might get.

 3. Alternative Loan Sources

-Sometimes referred to as private student loans, these are exactly what their name says: alternatives to loans you get from the government, such as Stafford loans and PLUS loans.
+Often referred to as private student loans, these are exactly what their name says: alternatives to loans you get from the government, such as Stafford loans and Parent PLUS loans.

-It's best to apply for alternative loans only after you've exhausted all your other funding options, including scholarships and any federal loans available to you.
+It's best to apply for alternative loans only after you've exhausted all your other funding options, including scholarships, part-time work, and any federal loans available to you.
 That's because alternative loans typically lack the repayment benefits of some federal loans—like fixed interest rates, different payment plans, and loan forgiveness.
 So, these loans can cost you more in the long run.